aarunbala/coding-challenge/README.md

 # Coding-challenge
 Requirement is to calculate the relative balance for an account within the specified time frame.

-com.challenge.coding.BalanceCalculator - Initializes the application with the sample data & calls the service class. com.challenge.coding.TransactionService - Service Implementation class that provides the Business logic.
+com.challenge.coding.TransactionService - Service Implementation class that provides the Business logic.

 ## To Run the application